 Kaspersky Lab’s Annual Student Conference ‘CyberSecurity for the Next Generation’

-Kaspersky Lab, a leading developer of secure content and threat management solutions, announces the start of the regional stages of its international student conference ‘CyberSecurity for the Next Generation 2013’.
-There are 5 regional rounds of the conference that lead to the Conference Finals.
-The finals for this academic year will be staged at the Royal Holloway, University of London, in the UK in June 2013.
+Kaspersky Lab, a leading developer of secure content and threat management solutions, announces the start of the regional stages of its international student conference ‘CyberSecurity for the Next Generation 2013/2014’.
+There are 4 regional rounds of the conference that lead to the Conference Finals.

 You can find the detailed information about Regional Rounds of “CyberSecurity for the Next Generation” below.
 Please register accordingly.